Cuba–Guatemala relations

-Cuba-Guatemala relations refers to the bilateral relations between Republic of Cuba and Guatemala.
+The Republic of Cuba and the Republic of Guatemala maintain bilateral relations.
 Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of Ibero-American States and the United Nations.
-Cuba has a embassy in Guatemala City and Guatemala has a embassy in Havana.
+Cuba has an embassy in Guatemala City and Guatemala has an embassy in Havana.

 History

 In the 1960s, Cuba established close ties with the emerging Guatemalan social movement led by Luis Augusto Turcios Lima, and supported the establishment of the URNG, a militant organization which later evolved to become a legal political party following the end of the Guatemalan Civil War.
 Guatemala severed ties with Cuba from the 1960s until the end of the civil war in 1998.

 In 1999, Guatemalan President Alvaro Arzu visited Cuba.

 In 2009, Guatemalan President Alvaro Colom visited Havana and gave Fidel Castro the Order of Quetzal, one of the highest honors in Guatemala.
-Cuban president Raul Castro accepted the award on behalf of his brother, Fidel.
+Cuban president Raúl Castro accepted the award on behalf of his brother, Fidel.